5 tips for active listening in schools: try BUILD

 B: Body Language

 How are you standing or positioning your body?
-The way you hold yourself can show if you are focused on the person you are talking to and are receptive to their message.
+The way you hold yourself can give signals to the other person that you are receptive to their message.

 U: Understanding

 Are you really listening to what is being said?
-It is easy to stand and nod your head and look like you are listening, then come away from the conversation realising you don’t remember it fully.
+It is easy to stand and nod your head and look like you are listening - remember it's okay to ask clarifying questions to check you understood them.

 I: Interrupting